 When done, you will notice the Installed No Spell Check blue-colored notification.
 Exit the window.

-Switch to OneNote 2016 and under the ‘Home’ tab ‘Spell Check’ option should be visible to you.
+Switch to OneNote desktop software and under the ‘Home’ tab ‘Spell Check’ option should be visible to you.
 Simply click the option, and select ‘No spell check’.

 When selected, you will find red wavy lines appearing under a word instantly disappear.